It’s that time of year! As snow starts falling throughout the state, everyone’s favorite holiday train will light up the tracks once again.

 - Insider Tip: For a snack before the holiday train, stop by Lehmann’s Bakery for a taste of Wisconsin’s official state pastry, Kringle!
 Try any one (or two, or three…) of Lehmann’s 30+ delicious flavors.

-- Insider Tip: Make it a full weekend of festive fun with a visit to Milwaukee’s Third Ward for some Christmas shopping.
+- Insider Tip: Make it a full weekend of festive fun with a drive up to nearby Milwaukee’s Third Ward for some Christmas shopping.
 The historic neighborhood is home to plenty of shops, restaurants and cafes to duck into for a warm drink before heading to the tracks!

 - Insider Tip: Before checking out the train, bring the family to the Milwaukee County Zoo for an afternoon among giraffes, monkeys, penguins and more!